 I’ve settled on a ratio of brown rice to white rice that works really well.
 You’ll see that reflected in the recipe.
 It’s one part white jasmine rice to two parts brown jasmine rice.
 You can optionally pepper that rice blend with 1/4 cup of other quick cooking grains or pulses if you like - French lentils, adzuki beans, Job’s tears, etc. Or not, totally your call!

 I know I say this often, but feel free to use this recipe and ratio as a jumping off point.
 Next time I might add a bunch of chopped herbs, and use another favorite broth in place of water.
+I often spike the rice blend with a scoop of quinoa.

 I hope you love this rice porridge!
 It’s nutrient-packed and green.
 Simple to make.
 Made with whole foods.
 Delicious anytime of day.
 One pan magic.
 And, the perfect hearty, satisfying canvas to load up with your favorite toppings.

 Lastly, for anyone looking for more Instant Pot recipe inspiration, I've set up an Instant Pot recipe category - all my favorite successes are featured there.
-Or, if you you're on the lookout for goof soups & stews, here's all the soup recipes.
+Or, if you you're on the lookout for good soups & stews, here's all the soup recipes.
 And, for reference, this is the Instant Pot I used for this recipe: Instant Pot DUO Plus 6 Qt 9-in-1 Enjoy!

 Life Changing Green Rice Porridge